-- and as the inflammation reduces that region is replaced by fatty infiltration
+- With chronicity as the inflammation reduces and is replaced by fatty metaplasia.

-- and at the end stage, by sclerosis.
+- And at the end stage, there can be sclerosis.